sinistersnare/sinistersnare.github.io/content/post/robson-tree-traversal.md

 Robson uses the ideas of the threaded tree and the link-inversion traversal to create the perfect harmony of tree-traversals.

-The downside of the threaded-tree was that it is not a traversal method, so we can't use that.
+The downside of the threaded-tree was that it is linear-space.
+However, it successfully used those null pointers that we

 The downside of the link-inversion model is that it is worst-case linear-space.
 We had to add an extra bit of memory to each node.